Editorial Integrity

 1. DSCR Ratio

-The Debt Service Coverage Ratio (DSCR) is a metric used to assess the income-generation capability of a property against its debt obligations.
-To calculate DSCR in real estate financing, you divide the property’s annual/monthly gross rental income by its total yearly/monthly debt obligations, which includes Principal, Interest, Taxes, Insurance, and HOA
+The Debt Service Coverage Ratio (DSCR) is a metric used to assess a property’s income-generating capacity relative to its debt obligations.
+To calculate DSCR in real estate financing, divide the property’s annual/monthly gross rental income by its total annual or monthly debt obligations, including PITIA (Principal, Interest, Taxes, Insurance, and HOA).

 For example, if a property's gross income is $120,000 yearly and the total debt obligation is $100,000, the DSCR will be 1.2.
 This number means the property generates 20% more income than its total debt obligations.

-A DSCR of 1 or higher is required to get a DSCR loan, as it shows sufficient income to pay for its mortgage and other necessary expenses.
+A DSCR of 1 or higher is required for a DSCR loan, as it shows sufficient income to cover the mortgage and other necessary expenses.

-The DSCR ratio impacts interest rates in addition to loan approval.
-A higher DSCR ratio shows more substantial income potential, which allows lenders to offer lower rates.
+The DSCR ratio affects interest rates as well as loan approval.
+A higher DSCR ratio indicates greater income potential, enabling lenders to offer lower rates.

-On the other hand, a lower DSCR ratio means underperforming property and higher risk for the lender, who must increase the rates to compensate for the risk.
+On the other hand, a lower DSCR ratio indicates an underperforming property and a higher risk for the lender, who must increase rates to compensate.

 Here is a representation of how DSCR loan rates are adjusted with different DSCR ratios.